-If you ask my kids, they’ll tell you five colors a day keeps the doctor away, which is what we encourage our clients to do.
 You have six general color options to choose from, and it’s actually easier than you think.
 For instance, if you’re eating an egg scramble, add different shades of bell peppers and onion, and you almost have five colors right there.
 If you’re enjoying a fruit smoothie, don’t forget your greens, which you often can’t even taste.
 Think stir fries and salads and soups, and your color wheel options are unlimited.

 So let’s break down your veggies and which colors are going to give you which nutrients.

 Think beets, radishes, tomatoes, red peppers, radicchio.
 Your reds are most famously known for lycopene, which protects our cells from damage.
 Reds are filled with vitamins A, B, C, and manganese.
 They’re powerful cancer fighters and touted for anti-inflammatory properties.

 Think butternut squash, golden beets, pumpkins, rutabagas, yellow tomatoes, peppers, and obviously carrots.
 They’re high in beta-carotene and flavonoids, super high in vitamin C, and moderately high in vitamin A. These colors are known to promote good eye, skin, and hair health.
 Vitamin C is known to aid in the formation of collagen … hello anti-aging.
 These bright hues are also thought to encourage pH balance and fight damage from free radicals.